weblancaster/instagram-real-time/README.md

-> This repository is 4+ years old and not maintained so I'm not sure if still working and very likely Instagram API have been changed therefore use this repository as base/reference to your work.
+> This repository is more than 5+ years old and not maintained so I'm not sure if still working and very likely Instagram API have been changed therefore use this repository as base/reference to your work.
 Oh and looks like Lollagram domain was bought and is now a porn website.

 Instagram Real Time App (deprecated)